 Rebekah

 Ovarian cancer stage 4 at 25 years old.
 My HPV story of a life of tests.
 The beginning .
 I’m holding the phone and still can’t believe I’m writing this cA125 post.
-The HPV disease is very insidious.
+The disease is insidious.
 It sits quietly, doesn’t stick out, and doesn’t bother or hurt anything.
-CA125 positive but I can’t even imagine how long I lived with the tumour.
+CA125 was positive, but I can’t even imagine how long I lived with the tumour.
 A year, or maybe two?
 Of course, like many girls, I had typical “female” problems, cysts or inflammation.
 There is no need to be afraid of this, and women face it.
-The main thing is to treat it on time, which is what I did.
+The main thing is to treat it on time, which I did.

 The shock is that I’m one of those people who barely cuts a finger… and immediately goes to the hospital!
 Otherwise, you never know 😬